Stocking Island Weekend Fun

-Stocking Island is a small, long, narrow island off the port of Georgetown, Great Exuma Island, Bahamas.
-The island has a population of only 10.
-It is one mile from Government Dock, Georgetown, across the harbor.
-This long narrow island protects Georgetown from ocean waves, creating a natural harbor.
-There is one high hill, known locally as the Beacon, which is capped with an old, unused gas beacon.
+Stocking Island is a small, long, narrow island off the port of George Town, Great Exuma Island, Bahamas.
+The Island has a population of only 10.
+It is merely one mile across the harbor from Government Dock in George Town.

-Stocking Island: Things to see and do
+Stocking Island | Things to See and Do

-- Take a walk on one of the scenic paths that criss-cross the island.
+- Take a walk on one of the scenic paths that crisscross the Island.
 Benches and markers identify local plant life.
 You can get a free Stocking Island Nature Trail Map at the Chat and Chill giftshop.

 - Relax on the idyllic white beach.